Social experiment: Well-known social experiments

-Bystander Apathy (Effect)
+Bystander apathy (effect)

-Based on the murder of Kitty Genovese outside her home, The New York Times stated that there were 38 witnesses that either saw or heard the fatal stabbing take place, and not a single person came to her aid.
+Based on the murder of Kitty Genovese outside her home, The New York Times stated that there were 38 witnesses who either saw or heard the fatal stabbing take place, and not a single person came to her aid.
 Although this number was proven to be exaggerated, this murder was coined "bystander apathy" by social psychologists Bibb Latané and John Darley in 1968.

 For their experiment, Latané and Darley tried to replicate the Genovese slaying by having participants aware of each other but unable to communicate directly.
-Each participant was in a cubicle in contact with each other via a microphone; however, only one voice was allowed to speak at a time.
-A taped recording played of a participant having an epileptic seizure.
+Each participant was in a cubicle in contact with the other via a microphone; however, only one voice was allowed to speak at a time.
+A taped recording was played of a participant having an epileptic seizure.
 When the participant believed themselves to be alone they invariably attempted to find help.
 When the participant believed others were around the speed and frequency of response declined significantly.
 The authors concluded that situational factors play an influential role in bystander apathy.
 People are less likely to help in an emergency if other people are present.
-Two reasons were offered by Latané and Darley: first is diffusion of responsibility, and second is pluralistic ignorance or the mentality that if nobody else is helping, then I am not needed as well.
+Two reasons were offered by Latané and Darley: first is the diffusion of responsibility, and second is pluralistic ignorance or the mentality that if nobody else is helping, then I am not needed as well.

 Research on bystander apathy by psychologist Kyle Thomas et al. found that people's decisions to help are influenced by their level of knowledge.
 While the diffusion of responsibility and pluralistic ignorance are factors, the researchers found that bystanders also consider what they know about other bystanders and the situation before getting involved.

 HighScope

 The HighScope Perry Preschool Project was evaluated in a randomized controlled trial of 123 children (58 were randomly assigned to a treatment group that received the program and a control group of 65 children that did not receive the program).
 Prior to the program, the preschool and control groups were equivalent in measures of intellectual performance and demographic characteristics.
-After the program, the educational and life outcomes for the children receiving the program were much superior to outcomes for the children not receiving the program.
+After the program, the educational and life outcomes for the children receiving the program were much superior to the outcomes for the children not receiving the program.
 Many of the program effects were significant or approaching significance.
 At age 40, the participants were interviewed once more, and school, social services, and arrest records were pulled.
 The participants had higher-earning jobs, committed fewer crimes, and were more likely to hold a job than adults who did not attend preschool.